Living in Portugal

 When we asked people living in Portugal about club and activities where newcomers can meet others, they responded:

 "Many expats in Portugal join social groups and local clubs specific to their interests and professions, such as book clubs, running clubs, wine tasting clubs, and even language exchange groups.
 For example, the Lisbon Expat Networking Club is an online group focused on networking, business, and career development for expats in Portugal.
 Other ways expats can meet people in Portugal is by attending cultural events or being involved in community activities.
 Many cities and towns across the country also offer language classes, which is a great way to meet people and improve language skills.
-Additionally, expats can reach out to other people through social media platforms and websites such as Expat.com," said one expat in Portugal.
+Additionally, expats can reach out to other people through social media platforms and websites such as Expat.com," wrote one member in Portugal.

 "In my experience, restaurants and cafes afforded me the opportunity to meet new people, develop friendships, and practice speaking the language.
 At nearly every turn, I was able to find people willing to speak English with me and to offer useful help in developing the ability to speak Portuguese.
 For my part, I have not made any attempts to join expat communities.
 Instead, a little humility and lots of hard work trying to learn the language has opened doors to friends and families in the local community.
-All this began by trying to frequent the cafes and restaurants that had employees and clients who were willing to communicate," said one expat who made the move to Lisbon.
+All this began by trying to frequent the cafes and restaurants that had employees and clients who were willing to communicate," remarked one expat who made the move to Lisbon.

 What is life like in Portugal?